BaljeetkumarPatel/railway-ticket-booking-toc/README.md

 ## 🧪Sample Workflow

-Launch the application
+-Launch the application

-Select train and journey details
+-Select train and journey details

-Enter passenger information
+-Enter passenger information

-Validate inputs
+-Validate inputs

-Confirm booking
+-Confirm booking

-Display booking confirmation
+-Display booking confirmation

 Each step represents a state transition in a finite automaton.
+---